Find an ATTORNEY

 Select an Area of Practice

 Doug has spent his entire legal career with Heyl Royster, beginning in 1977 in the Peoria office.
 He became a partner in 1984 and was responsible for opening the firm's Rockford office in 1985.
-Born in Peru, Illinois, Doug is the Managing Partner of the Rockford and Chicago offices.
+Born in Peru, Illinois, Doug is the Managing Partner of the Rockford office.

 Doug concentrates his practice on areas of tort litigation and in particular, in the work up and trial of significant, complex cases.
 He represents insured and self-insured clients in the areas of medical malpractice, professional and products liability and in significant casualty cases as well.
 Doug has defended doctors, clinics, dentists, and nursing homes in health care malpractice claims.
 He has represented physicians in medical malpractice trials including the specialties of cardiovascular surgery, emergency medicine, family practice, general surgery, gynecology, obstetrics, neurosurgery, orthopedic surgery, radiation oncology and radiology.
 He has also represented professionals in other specialties including CRNAs, physician assistants, attorneys, ministers and counselors.
 He has tried numerous significant jury cases to verdict, most recently obtaining a string of 12 straight defense verdicts for doctors.